How to Decide if a Survey Company is Legitimate

 If a survey site is legitimate, it will have reviews across the Web for you to decide how good it is.
 Likewise, if it’s a scam, many sites that review surveys, websites, and blogs will warn you ahead of time.

 When you’re looking for reviews of online surveys, it’s important to make sure that you’re reading unbiased reviews.
-This means that you should avoid reading reviews from the company’s website, as they may be biased.
+You should avoid reading reviews from the company’s website, as they may be biased.
 Instead, look for reviews from independent sources.

 One way to determine if a review is unbiased is to look for red flags.
 Some common red flags include reviews that are too good to be true or reviews that sound like they’re promoting the company.
-If a review contains any of these signs, likely, the review is not honest.
+If a review contains any of these signs, it is likely that it is dishonest.

 Another thing to look for when reading reviews is how the site handles personal and financial information.
-A legitimate survey site will have a privacy policy in place that outlines how the information you provide will be used, how they protect your information, and how to unsubscribe from their service.
+A legitimate survey site will have a privacy policy that outlines how the information you provide will be used, how it protects your information, and how to unsubscribe from its service.

 See Related: MyView Review